srobo/kitbook/docs/README.md

    tooling, or recipes for using tooling which are common to us but too specific for general documentation.

+## A note on links

+`mkdocs` has the power to resolve and validate links, however only when they're in a specific format.
+Links to pages inside the runbook should be relative, and end with the `.md` file extension (ie `[some other page](./volunteering/tasks.md)` produces [some other page](./volunteering/tasks.md)).
+This way, `mkdocs` will correctly validate these links.

 [competition-team]: https://opsmanual.studentrobotics.org/annual-robotics-competition/competition-team
 [kit-team]: https://opsmanual.studentrobotics.org/annual-robotics-competition/kit-team
 [ops-manual]: https://opsmanual.studentrobotics.org